NadeemDin/azure-database-migration172/README.md

 ## Overview

-Welcome to the Azure Database Migration Project!
-This comprehensive endeavor showcases the creation and implementation of a cloud-based database system on Microsoft Azure, highlighting practical skills in cloud engineering.
+Welcome to my Azure Database Migration Project!
+In this comprehensive endeavor, I will architect and implement a cloud-based database system on Microsoft Azure, showcasing practical skills in cloud engineering.
 Our journey begins with the setup of a production environment database, followed by a smooth migration to Azure SQL Database.

-Additionally, we emphasize the creation of a dedicated development environment, kept separate from the production system, serving as a sandbox for testing and experimentation.
+Additionally, I emphasize the creation of a dedicated development environment, kept separate from the production system, serving as a sandbox for testing and experimentation.
 This environment mirrors the production setup, allowing for controlled exploration of new concepts without impacting critical systems.

-Furthermore, our project includes the automation and scheduling of backups to Azure storage, ensuring consistent protection and simplifying recovery processes.
-This strategic backup approach enhances data security and resilience.
+Furthermore, my project includes the automation and scheduling of backups to Azure storage, ensuring consistent protection and simplifying recovery processes.
+This strategic backup approach enhances data security and resilience, critical in maintaining the integrity of your database systems.

+Throughout this project, we'll cover essential aspects such as virtual machine setup, SQL Server installation, database creation, migration setup, validation, disaster recovery, geo-replication, failover procedures, and Microsoft Entra Directory integration.
+Each section contributes to a robust and comprehensive understanding of managing databases on Azure, equipping you with the skills necessary for efficient cloud-based data management.

 ## Virtual Machine Setup

 In the initial phase, we create a Windows Virtual Machine (VM) to emulate the functions of a Windows server, resembling an on-premise system within a company.
 This VM serves as a secure repository for the company's database.
 Here's a quick rundown of the setup process:

-- **Virtual Machine Creation:** Utilize your chosen virtualization platform to create a new Windows VM, allocating sufficient resources (CPU, RAM, Storage) with cost/use case in mind.
+1. **Virtual Machine Creation:** Accessing the VM service in Azure; create a new Windows VM, allocating sufficient resources (CPU, RAM, Storage) with cost/use case in mind.
-- **Firewall Rules:** Set up Windows Firewall to allow RDP traffic (port 3389) and open necessary ports for SQL Server (port 1433) - this is default.
+2. **Firewall Rules:** Set up Windows Firewall to allow RDP traffic (port 3389) and open necessary ports for SQL Server (port 1433) - this is default.
-- **Remote Connection to the VM:** Connect to the VM using Remote Desktop Connection and enter the VM's static IP address and login credentials - this can be done by downloading the RDP file via the connections menu when viewing the VM resource.
+3. **Remote Connection to the VM:** Connect to the VM using Remote Desktop Connection and enter the VM's static IP address and login credentials - this can be done by downloading the RDP file via the connections menu when viewing the VM resource.

 ## SQL Server Installation

 With the VM set up, it's time to install SQL Server.
 Follow these steps:

-- **SQL Server Installation:** Download the SQL Server installation package (https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16), follow the installation wizard, and configure authentication with a strong password for the SA account.
+1. **SQL Server Installation:** Download the SQL Server installation package (https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16), follow the installation wizard, and configure authentication with a strong password for the SA account.
-- **SQL Server Management Studio (SSMS):** Download and install SSMS.
+2. **SQL Server Management Studio (SSMS):** Download and install SSMS.

 ## Database Creation

 Utilizing the AdventureWorks database as a comprehensive sample database for our project, follow these steps:

-- **AdventureWorks Database:** Obtain the AdventureWorks backup file, save it in 'C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\Backup', and restore the AdventureWorks database using SSMS.
+**AdventureWorks Database:** Obtain the AdventureWorks backup file, save it in 'C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\Backup', and restore the AdventureWorks database using SSMS.

 ## Migration Setup